flystary/xc/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    connet    Connect can be used to remotely connect CPE and display the process on the terminal. help      Prints this message or the help of the given subcommand(s) show      Use show to obtain CPE information and display it on the current terminal update    Use update to update local CPE information
+    conn      Connect can be used to remotely connect CPE and display the process on the terminal. help      Prints this message or the help of the given subcommand(s) list      Use list to obtain multiple CPE information and display it on the current terminal show      Use show to obtain CPE information and display it on the current terminal update    Use update to update local CPE information

-USAGE:
-    xc connet [OPTIONS] <sn>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-OPTIONS:
-    -c <connetmode>        Use this option to select the remote CPE mode.
-Otherwise, the default version is SSH.
-                           [possible values: ssh, telnet, crt, xshell]
-    -m <mode>              Use connet to business the CPE,the default version is nexus. [possible values: nexus, valor, watsons, watsons_ha, tassadar]

-ARGS:
-    <sn>    cpe serial number

 USAGE:
     xc show [OPTIONS] <sn>